Frachtwerk/essencium-frontend/packages/types/README.md

 ### [Check out the docs](https://docs.essencium.dev)

-The package called types has clear rules which types are included in the Monorepo.
-Basically, types should live and be exported in the corresponding file where it is initially created.
+The package called types has clear rules which types are included in the monorepo.
+Basically, types should live and be exported in the corresponding file where it is initially created

 [Report an issue](https://github.com/Frachtwerk/essencium-frontend/issues)
 </div>